Originally published October 2025. Updated June 2026 to reflect Atono's Intelligence Layer positioning and AI dev tool integrations.

 | Asana | General project management | $10.99/user/month | Non-technical adoption, ease of use | Agile metrics, native Git integration |

-| Atono | Cross-functional product teams | $14/user/month | Built-in feature flags, context preservation | Mature ecosystem, wide integrations |
+| Atono | AI-assisted product teams | $19/user/month | Product Knowledge and context for AI tools, built-in feature flags | Mature ecosystem, wide integrations |

 Now let's dig into each one.